chmarti1/lconfig/docs/data.md

 ### <a name="data"></a> The data

 LConfig supports saving data in binary or ascii formats based on the `dataformat` configuration parameter value.
-Regardless, the header will always be encoded in plain ascii encoding, so it will be human readable using even the simplest command-line utilities.
+Regardless, the header will always be encoded in plain ascii, so it will be human readable using even the simplest command-line utilities.
 Ironically, more sophisticated text editors will often try to determine the character encoding automatically, and will be confused by the appearance of binary data later in the file.
+To correctly view the headers of binary files, be sure to open in Gedit, nano, vim, Notepad++, or some other editor that allows you to force UTF-8 encoding.
+The editor may throw an error that the file contains illegal characters; that's OK.

 ASCII data are in exponential floating point tab-separated columns.
 The data are formatted in exponential notation with seven significant figures (`%.6e` format) regardless of their source.
 The end of a row is marked by a newline, `\n`.